Teilhardina: Paleobiology

-At one point a hypothesis arose that the primates may have originated in India prior to the plate collision with Asia near the Paleocene-Eocene boundary and they spread into Asia afterwards.
+At one point a hypothesis arose that the primates may have originated in India prior to the plate collision with Asia near the Paleocene–Eocene boundary and they spread into Asia afterwards.

 These hypotheses were re-evaluated using new morphological evidence and earliest records of Teilhardina species from the continents concerned.
 The researchers concluded that none of the hypotheses fit the pattern that had emerged from their studies.
 It is now believed that at the beginning of the Paleocene–Eocene Thermal Maximum Teilhardina dispersed from east to west.
 The earliest primates migrated across the Turgai Straits from South Asia to Europe, finally dispersing to North America through Greenland.

 Taxonomy

-Although Teilhardina has been usually assigned to Omomyidae, it has also been recovered as polyphyletic, with T. belgica and T. asiatica nested as the basalmost haplorrhines, and others being recovered as anaptomorphine omomyids (and thus more closely related to the tarsiers than to simians).
+Although Teilhardina has been usually assigned to Omomyidae, it has also been recovered as polyphyletic, with T. belgica and T. asiatica nested as the basalmost haplorrhines, and others being recovered as anaptomorphine omomyids (and thus more closely related to tarsiers than to simians).
 T. crassidens has been referred to the genus Baataromomys, but has also been assigned to the new genus Bownomomys along with T. americana.

 Species

 Teilhardina magnoliana is the earliest known North American primate; its fossil was first discovered in the US state of Mississippi.
 It was a tree-dwelling fur-covered tiny creature with a long, slender tail; the tail was significantly longer than the body.

 The discoverer, K. Christopher Beard of the Carnegie Museum of Natural History (Pittsburgh, Pennsylvania), posited that Teilhardina magnolianas ancestors crossed the land bridge from Siberia to the Americas, possibly more than 55.8 million years ago, although the age of the discovered fossil is a matter of disagreement.
-The animal weighed approximately one ounce.
+The animal weighed approximately 1 oz.